Reza Satchu: Business and finance

-Academic posts
+Academic career

 Beginning in 2004, Satchu taught a popular undergraduate course at the University of Toronto titled The Economics of Entrepreneurship.
 Drawing no salary as an adjunct professor, he awarded the top students in each class $5,000 scholarships with his own money.
 In 2011, McGill University selected Satchu as one of three recipients of its Management Achievement Award, meant to highlight alumni who serve as role models for McGill's students.
-He is currently a senior lecturer at Harvard Business School where he teaches entrepreneurship courses including Launching Technology Ventures and The Entrepreneurial Manager.